Bun SQlite Key Value

 string: Returns all items (key, value) in an array whose keys begin with the passed string.
 If you plan the names of the keys well, more complex data can be stored.
 It is advisable to divide keys into ranges using separators.
 For example "language:de", "language:en", "language:it".
 A search for "language:" would return all languages.

 string[]: Array with keys.
 The returned array is exactly the same size as the passed array.
-Entries that are not found are returned as undefined.
+Items that are not found are returned as undefined.
 Only exact matches with the keys are returned.

 import { BunSqliteKeyValue } from "bun-sqlite-key-value"